Tourism in China: History

+Until the late imperial period, tourism for the primary purpose of leisure or sightseeing was generally limited to pilgrimages and the literati.

+Tourism began emerging as part of bourgeois lifestyle and was a nascent industry during China's nationalist era.
 The first Chinese-operated travel agency in China was founded by banker Chen Guangfu in 1923.
-Tourism began emerging as part of bourgeois lifestyle and was a nascent industry during China's nationalist era.
+European, American, and Japanese travel agencies had operated in China since the early 1900s, but only served the citizens of those countries.

 After the People's Republic of China was founded in 1949, tourism was not a contributing sector of the company's economy due to the PRC's political system and the political and economic blocks imposed on China by Western countries.
 China's tourism bureau was a government agency which handled tourism matters viewed as important to China's foreign relations.
 The state-owned tourism company China International Travel Service (CITS) was established in 1954.
 "International" in this context referred to diplomacy.
+CITS handled inbound tourism work for self-funded tourists and state-invited guests.
 The PRC's earliest tourists came from the Soviet Union and other socialist countries.

+In 1956, the State Council established Overseas Chinese Service Agency, which was renamed Overseas Chinese Travel Service the next year.
+It focused on facilitating the travel of overseas Chinese and Hong Kong and Macao people visiting relatives and joining sightseeing tours.

 In 1958, the Secretary-General of the State Council was placed in charge of CITS and its branches were transferred to local governments.

 Organized around diplomatic and political purposes, tourism in China provided tours such as the production study tour (shengchan guanmo tuan) or the industry and commerce study tour (gongshang kaocha tuan).
 Premier Zhou Enlai stated that the purpose of tourism was "to xuanchuan ourselves, understand others, wield influence, and gain sympathy".
-Through CITS, China provided travel service to overseas Chinese visiting China and tourists who might spread a positive image of China to their home countries.
+Through CITS and the Overseas Chinese Travel Service, China provided travel service to overseas Chinese visiting China and foreign tourists who might spread a positive image of China to their home countries.

+In addition to its significance in diplomacy and promoting socialist ideology abroad, tourism was significant during the Mao Zedong era as a way for China to earn foreign currency.
+Tourism was an important mechanism for encouraging remittances from overseas Chinese in the 1950s and into the 1960s.